stanfordnlp/pyvene/README.md

  ```
  We follow huggingface transformers library closely to organize our folder.
 To contribute or adapt this codebase for your own analyses, here are some pointers:
  - **New Models** : Follow the `modelings_alignable_llama.py` to create your own model file just like transformers ones.
 Typically, you only need to add < 50 lines of code to make it work.
- - **New Dataset / Task** : Follow the `counterfacutal_datasets.py` file to create your own dataset.
+ - **New Dataset / Task** : Follow files in `counterfacutal_datasets` to create your own dataset.
 The training datset is encapsulated using huggingface Datasets object.
 Here is one example:
 ```python
 train_dataset = Dataset.from_dict(
     {